 How to Take Care of Your Pool Table

-The popularity of pool has skyrocketed over the past few years in the Seattle area.
-Because of this, pool tables have sold like pancakes in any household that can afford them.
-Pool tables aren’t cheap, unfortunately; whether you decide to get them in Seattle or elsewhere.
+The popularity of pool has skyrocketed over the past few years in the Seattle area, with pool tables selling like pancakes to any household that can afford them.
+Pool tables aren’t cheap, unfortunately.
 A high quality pool table can set you back a good amount of savings.
-But if you’re dead set on investing your money on a good pool table, it should only follow that you take a good amount of time to take care of it.
-Here are some basic tips when it comes to taking care of your pool table.
+But if you’re determined to invest your money in a good pool table, it should only follow that you would take good care of it.
+Here are some basic pool table care tips:

-Unlike other kinds of tables, a pool table needs to be covered up when not in use.
-This prevents dust and other particles to settle on the felt surface and muck up the playing area.
+Unlike other kinds of tables, a pool table needs to be covered when not in use.
+This prevents dust and other particles from settling on the felt surface and messing up the playing area.
 Don’t cover your pool table with just anything, however.
 A sizable tarpaulin mat should do well enough.

 Unfortunately, dust will eventually get into the felt.
 Chalk will also make its way into the felt since it’s commonly used during play.
-Dust and chalk build up will slowly eat away at the quality of your table’s playing surface unless it’s cleaned regularly.
+Unless it is cleaned regularly, dust and chalk build up will slowly eat away at the quality of your table’s playing surface.
 Though a lot of table owners prefer brushes, some experts advise low-strength vacuums because they don’t pull and distort the felt surface.

 Clean the Balls and Sticks Regularly